Previously added items:

 In a cell, RNA is made by the transcription of DNA by intracellular enzymes.
 RNA can also be made in vitro by enzymes like T7 RNA polymerase.
 A third option for making RNA exists - chemical synthesis - which differs from in vivo and in vitro RNA production because it does not use enzymes to make RNA.
 Instead, chemical synthesis works by adding one RNA base at a time in repeated cycles.
-In this way, short single-stranded RNA molecules, or RNA oligonucleotides, of exactly defined sequence and length are made.
+In this way, short single-strand RNA molecules, or RNA oligonucleotides, of exactly defined sequence and length are made.

 Since 1995 Dharmacon has been a leader of RNA synthesis technology through the development of a novel RNA synthesis chemistry that is so advanced we patented it!
 This unique chemistry uses a new class of silyl ethers to protect the 5'-hydroxyl with a unique acid-labile orthoester protecting group on the 2'-hydroxyl [1, 2].
 The chemical name of this protecting group is 2´-bis(acetoxyethoxy)-methyl ether, but we commonly refer to it as “2'-ACE”.
 To learn more, read our 2'-ACE RNA Synthesis Chemistry Technical Note which explains our patented RNA synthesis chemistry in greater detail.

 The innovative properties of 2´-ACE technology enable routine synthesis of siRNA in high yield and of exceptional quality.
 This is because 2´-ACE phosphoramidites allow high coupling efficiencies resulting in high quality RNAs and siRNAs.
 The purity levels from this synthesis technology, typically 80-85% for unmodified siRNA, are routinely higher than other methods (e.g. 2'-tert-Butyldimethylsilyl ether, TBDMS).
 Other advantages of 2'-ACE protecting groups are water solubility, nuclease resistance, synthesis of strong secondary structures, and a final acid deprotection that is mild, fast, and requires minimal handling.